merenlab/merenlab.org/data/micr-obs-future/index.md

 - a collection and bin to feed to `--gene-mode`
 - to prepare and import the metadata we want to order our layers (metagenomes) by in the interactive interface

-### Decide which SAR11 reference genomes to visualise
+### Deciding which SAR11 reference genomes to visualise

 To decide which SAR11 reference genomes to focus on, we will see which are found across most of the projects.